 ACT QUICKLY!!
-Just TWO seats remain
+Just ONE seat remains.

-This course explores the potential of image to take on a new life in the inky world of printmaking where photographic images and transfers are combined with inks in the forms of monoprints, stencils, collagraphs, and other techniques.
+This course explores the potential of images to take on a new life in the inky world of printmaking where photographic images and transfers are combined with inks in the forms of monoprints, stencils, collagraphs, and other techniques.
 In the span of a week, you will explore a variety of these techniques to expand the potential of your imagery within the framework of printmaking and photo transfers.

-In our workshop we will begin with photographic images as the basic building block on which layers of monoprints, stencils, and other techniques are combined to augment and build interesting intersections of ideas, chance and expressive mark making.
+In our workshop, we will begin with photographic images as the basic building block on which layers of monoprints, stencils, and other techniques are combined to augment and build interesting intersections of ideas, chance, and expressive mark making.

 All images: ©Jari Poulin

 Jari Poulin is an artist who uses photography and printmaking based in Ithaca, NY.
 She holds her MFA from Lesley University College of Art and Design (formerly the Art Institute of Boston).
 Her work is portrait based and explores ideas of the ephemeral, memory, and identity.
 As a former dancer/choreographer her work often features movement and dance or the implied sense of physicality and energetics.